Ultikynnys/UltiBake/README.md

 > The Alphastack.blend file comes with the addon.

-<iframe width="300em" height="200em" src="https://www.youtube.com/embed/ltRfZqC-O6g"allowfullscreen></iframe>
+<iframe width="300em" height="200em" src="https://www.youtube.com/embed/ltRfZqC-O6g" allowfullscreen></iframe>

-### Udims
+### UDIMs

-> While Ultibake handels UDIM baking automatically, this video explains how it can be used.
-This video also explains several extra considerations when working with decals, like how to fix decal seams and black borders.
+> While Ultibake handles UDIM baking automatically, this video explains how it can be used.
+This video also explains several additional considerations when working with decals, such as how to fix decal seams and black borders.

-<iframe width="300em" height="200em" src="https://www.youtube.com/embed/Mzp5L5xpPIg"allowfullscreen></iframe>
+<iframe width="300em" height="200em" src="https://www.youtube.com/embed/Mzp5L5xpPIg" allowfullscreen></iframe>

 # Usage